somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that reverses its input
+write a script that displays all users and their home directories sorted by users